American High (company)

-American High is a New York production company that produces sketch comedy and low-budget films set in high schools.
+American High is an American production company that produces sketch comedy and low-budget films set in high schools.
 The company operates in a former high school in Liverpool, New York after a 2017 purchase by Jeremy Garelick.
 It expanded into posting sketch comedy on social media in 2022, operating as American High Shorts and College Life.

 History

 To start American High, Garelick purchased the building of the defunct A.V.
 Zogg School for $1 million in 2017.
 Before the purchase, the property was owned by a Thai businessman and served as a community church.
 Because of zoning laws, Garelick had to also provide a trade school in addition to filming.
 This was pitched to the community as the Liverpool School of Cinema.
-The event attracted 200 people, with Syracuse.com reporting positive reception from the audience.
+The event attracted 200 people, with Syracuse.com reporting a positive reception from the audience.
 Later, the school was renamed the academy at Syracuse Studios.
 The company attracted initial investment from Mickey Liddell of LD Entertainment.
-The first two films shot by the company was Holly Slept Over and Banana Split, with $500,000 and $1.2 million budgets respectively.
-In 2019, American High produced Big Time Adolescence, which started its relationship with Hulu and led to an eight movie licensing deal.
+The first two films shot by the company were Holly Slept Over and Banana Split, with $500,000 and $1.2 million budgets respectively.
+In 2019, American High produced Big Time Adolescence, which started its relationship with Hulu and led to an eight-movie licensing deal.
 After the November 2022 release of It’s a Wonderful Binge, the Hulu partnership was renewed.

-The company is known for producing films with unique protagonists in the setting of an American high school and appointing first time filmmakers as directors.
-Seven of the first 11 films by the company were made by first time filmmakers.
+The company is known for producing films with unique protagonists in the setting of an American high school and appointing first-time filmmakers as directors.
+Seven of the first 11 films by the company were made by first-time filmmakers.
 Sammi Cohen made their film directorial debut at American High with Crush.
 According to Syracuse film commissioner Eric Vinal, the local film industry went from a gig economy to having more full time positions because of American High.
 The company also employs local college students for its productions.

+In April 2026, it was announced that American High would work with streaming service Netflix to produce 28 episodes of Minimum Wage, based on their short-form content series of the same name.
+The series will center around a group of high-school students working part-time at a pizzeria.